Rethinking strategy for a Covid world

 Finally, every strategic planning process has a management review mechanism and this has historically focussed on quantitative short-term (and largely backward-looking) metrics like sales that are reviewed periodically against the plan.
 However, today's scenario requires the combination of qualitative and quantitative metrics that capture both immediate and longer term indicators.

-The new approach to strategy development has five key elements
+The new approach to strategy development is adaptive

 With the current tools and processes of strategy development blunted, business leaders are in search of a new approach.
-Drawing on over a decade's worth of work on the changing nature of strategy we have built a framework to help companies navigate the covid-19 crisis.
+Drawing on over a decade's worth of work on the changing nature of strategy we have built a framework to help companies navigate the COVID-19 crisis and beyond.
 The new battle-tested approach helps leaders prioritise, organise and strategise through five action areas.

 First, the framework guides leaders to think and act along three time horizons simultaneously rather than focussing on a single fixed point in the future.
 These horizons are defined by the different types of response they require.